 - Lack of access to smartphones or computers

-This is why choosing the right Remote Patient Monitoring program is essential in providing the best possible care for rural patients.
-RPM programs that offer risk free, ready to use devices with integrated cellular connectivity and don’t require a smartphone or computer are able to bypass these barriers.
+This is why choosing the right RPM program is essential in providing the best possible care for rural patients.
+RPM programs that offer risk-free, ready to use devices with integrated cellular connectivity and don’t require a smartphone or computer are able to bypass these barriers.

 How can Remote Patient Monitoring benefit rural communities?